vivaria/edisonrul.ing/docs/source/cards/r/rose-fairy.md

 ### Card Rulings

-●This effect can't be activated during the Damage Step.
+*   This effect can't be activated during the Damage Step.